 Once a part of the legendary million acre Dunlop Station, first in the world to complete a sheep shearing by mechanical means in 1888, Trilby Station is now 320,000 acres, running Merino sheep and an extensive goat enterprise.

-The Murray family trace their settlement on the Darling River near Louth back six generations to 1860 and Andrew Murray from County Galway, Ireland who purchased 60 acres of land for 60 pounds sterling.
+The Murray family trace their settlement on the Darling River near Louth back seven generations to 1860’s when Andrew Murray from County Galway, Ireland, purchased 60 acres of land for 60 pounds sterling, naming his holding Newfoundland.

 Andrew’s brother Thomas took over the Inn but decided before 1900 that he’d rather be a pastoralist than an inn-keeper and the successive generations have been relatively successful in this pursuit, acumulating quite considerable acres between them, breeding high quality Merino sheep despite many setbacks, mainly horrendous droughts.